Dmitry-Skachkov/QE_examples/README.md

 The default values for ni, nk, nt, nd, nb are equal to 1.

-Here are the test results for calculation time running QE on 2 nodes with 48 cores on Stokes supercluster of UCF:
+Here are the test results for calculation time running QE on 2 nodes with 48 cores:

 ```
  ni  nk   nt   nd   nb   t_calc.